anthonyanso/RobertsonEduPortal/replit.md

   - Replaced signature sections with professional school seal authentication across all result templates
   - Optimized seal container dimensions and text sizing for print compatibility
   - Removed "OFFICIALLY SEALED" text and border styling from all seal implementations per user request
+  - Fixed JSX style error in Results.tsx by converting string-style CSS to React object syntax
+  - Enhanced error handling in Results page with specific user-friendly messages for PIN usage limits, expiration, and other scratch card issues